ronituohino/website/docs/architecture.md

 `/styles` contains global css style declarations.
 `/docs` contains all the application documentation.
 `/test` contains all application tests.
 `/prisma` contains the database models.
+`/assets` contains assets which I needed to create some of the content on the website.
+(Blender files)

 ### Ignored folders